Skip to content

 Creative solutioning: Use brainstorming, design thinking, biomimicry, and other creative methods to generate a rich set of possible interventions.

 Solution evaluation: Test proposed solutions against system-level goals, network parameters, and ELSI indicators.
-Check for potential rebound effects, lock-in risks, and unintended consequences.
+Check for rebound effects, lock-in risks, and unintended consequences.

 Roadmap Construction

 The final roadmap plots all interventions along a timeline, typically spanning years or decades.
 Each intervention is classified by type (Change, Start, Stop, Replace), sequenced for maximum synergy, and connected to milestones and evaluation points.
+A good roadmap is not a rigid plan; it is a flexible framework that accommodates adaptation as the system responds to early interventions.

 SiD Tutor